tsaklidis/MeteoValidation/README.md

-Coming Soon <br>
+Coming Soon description and how to use <br>

--Fix negative temperatures
+- Fix negative temperatures
+- Optimize code